microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollView.md

 #### Customize the inertial zooming decay

-A geographical map browsing application needs the `ScrollingView`'s zooming inertia to be shortened to avoid loading too many tiles.
+A geographical map browsing application needs the `ScrollView`'s zooming inertia to be shortened to avoid loading too many tiles.

-*`ScrollingView` (new)*
+*`ScrollView` (new)*

-`myScrollingView.ZoomInertiaDecayRate = 0.99;`
+`myScrollView.ZoomInertiaDecayRate = 0.99;`

 *ScrollViewer (existing)*

 N/A. Cannot be done.

-### Example: Setting ScrollingPresenter snap points with custom applicable range
+### Example: Setting ScrollPresenter snap points with custom applicable range

 This example adds scrolling snap points at offsets 0, 100 and 200 for  content that is 300 pixels large, with custom application ranges: